 People’s willingness to work has fallen

 Where have the people gone?
 Is probably the most common question of every HR manager nowadays.
-The pandemic seems to have changed people’s preferences and they are increasingly remaining voluntarily unemployed.
-This is obviously a structural change that will not just change, at the same time the shortage of people is pushing up salaries significantly.
+The pandemic seems to have changed people’s preferences and they are increasingly staying voluntarily unemployed.
+This is obviously a structural change that will not just change, at the same time the shortage of people is pushing salaries up significantly.

 Read more: https://www.nytimes.com/2021/09/04/opinion/labor-shortage-biden-covid.html